 - Setup Simplicity – Lightweight, flexible tilt-back PA cabinet design that can also be pole-mounted – perfect for home practice with your electric drums or live performance drum set monitoring

-- Hook-Up Flexibility For Virtually any Electronic Drum Set - (2) XLR/TRS 1/4-inch combo inputs; XLR output to link another Strike Amp 8, mixing desk or recording separate
+- Hook-Up Flexibility For Virtually any Electronic Drum Set - (2) XLR/TRS 1/4-inch combo inputs; XLR output to link another Strike Amp 8, mixing desk or recording separate (connection cables not included)

 - Customise Your Drum Set Sound - Contour EQ switch to shape your sound; Ground-Lift switch eliminates unwanted noise

 - Premium all-in-one monitor designed for use with V-Drums electronic percussion products

 - Full-range audio system with 80 watts of power, custom 10-inch speaker, and tweeter